 Enjoying a big bounty of herbs from the garden this year?
-Fresh is best when it comes to cooking with them, but here are ten easy ways you can preserve them for year-round use (along with a nifty tip at the bottom of the page for crushing them fast).
+Fresh is best when it comes to cooking with them, but here are ten easy ways to preserve them for year-round use (along with a nifty tip at the bottom of the page for crushing them fast).

 - Air/Hang Dry Method: If you have the space and the time, you can tie small bunches together (about 4 or 5 cleaned stems) and hang them upside down in a dark, warm, well ventilated area.
 The drying time is about 2 to 4 weeks – you want the leaves to be crispy and easily crumble between your fingers before you pack them for storage.
 If space is tight, here’s a clever project you can make using old frames, fiberglass screens, chain and S hooks (for hanging in tiers): Hanging Frames Tutorial.

 - Oven: Arrange cleaned stems in a single layer on a cookie sheet with temperature set at 180° F. Heat for about 4 hours, keeping the oven door open the entire time (to let moisture escape).
 Stir occasionally during this process.

 - Microwave Them: This a quick & easy method if you need them dried fast…but watch while you’re heating to make sure they don’t smoke or start on fire.
 Since microwaves cook differently, the times may vary for you.
 Detailed instructions are found at the bottom of this page.

 - Cool Air: Wash then pat with a soft cloth to remove moisture.
 Layer a cookie sheet with paper towels and then arrange stems in a single layer.
 Place in the refrigerator and remove once they are completely dried (check daily).
 Does not work in crisper bins.